WeilabMSU/TopoFormer/README.md

 ## Citation

 If you use this code or the pre-trained models in your work, please cite our work.
-- Chen, Dong, Guo-Wei Wei.
-"TopoFormer: Topological Transformer for Enhanced Protein-Ligand Interaction Prediction."
+- Chen, Dong, Jian Liu, and Guo-Wei Wei.
+"TopoFormer: Multiscale Topology-enabled Structure-to-Sequence Transformer for Protein-Ligand Interaction Predictions."

 ---